dernorberto/openhab/openhab2-presence.md

 * the wifi detection command depends on the Asus Router model, in this case it's an RT-N66U running AsusWRT
 * the logic is simple:
   * if MAC address is found, then set Switch Item to ON, only if not already ON
-  * if MAC Address is NOT fount, then set Switch Item to OFF, only it not already OFF
+  * if MAC Address is NOT found, then set Switch Item to OFF, only it not already OFF
 * it takes a relative minute to detect that a device is not associated with the Wifi router anymore, but seconds to detect it come on

+### The script itself

+* /jffs/scripts/CheckUser/**checkIfHome.sh**

 ```
 #!/bin/sh